Neuhäusel: Transport

-The community is linked to the road network through Bundesstraße 49 (Montabaur-Koblenz).
+The community is connected to the public bus transport through the lines 167, 446, 460, 469 and 558, located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) and linked to the road network through Bundesstraße 49 (Montabaur-Koblenz).

+Nearest train station is Koblenz-Ehrenbreitstein.

 Fire services

 The Verbandsgemeinde of Montabaur maintains three fire stations within its limits, one of which is in Neuhäusel.
 Its response area includes not only Neuhäusel, but also the municipal areas of Eitelborn, Kadenbach and Simmern.